telerik/kendo-react-inputs/docs/slider/overview.md

 **Figure 2.
 A vertical template of the Kendo UI Slider for React**

-Vasko goes here: template screen - vertical, parts indicated:
+//TODO: template screen - vertical, parts indicated:

 1. track
 2. handle
 3. ticks